elw1s/DrawnPlay-Buddy/README.md

   cmake .. && make && clear && sudo ./server
 ```

 After running the program on the Raspberry Pi, you should hear the motors running.
 The servos will move to their initial positions and be calibrated.
+Then, you can close the VNC Viewer program.

 ## Usage